-This biotope group is found in the intertidal and is therefore likely to experience cyclical periods of hypo- and hyper-salinity.
+This biotope group is found in the intertidal and is, therefore, likely to experience cyclical periods of hypo- and hyper-salinity.
 Fucoids are able to compensate for changes in salinity by adjusting internal ion concentrations.
-However this will occur at a cost, reducing photosynthetic rate and hence affecting the growth rate of the seaweed.
+However, this will occur at a cost, reducing the photosynthetic rate and hence affecting the growth rate of the seaweed.
 Growth rates for Fucus serratus are maximal at a salinity of 20 psu with the critical limit for recruitment set at 7 psu (Malm et al., 2001).

-Sufficient salinity is essential for successful fertilization and germination in Fucus (e.g., Brawley, 1992; Serrão et al., 1999).
+Sensitivity assessment.
+Fucus serratus commonly inhabit narrow fjords where salinity can vary widely along a spatial (km) and/or temporal (hours to daily) scale.
+At the level of the benchmark, both resistance and resilience are assessed as 'High' (no impacts to recover from).
+The biotope is, therefore 'Not Sensitive' to a decrease in salinity at the pressure benchmark.
+Salinity decrease (local)

+Q: High A: High C: Medium This biotope group is found in the intertidal and is therefore likely to experience cyclical periods of hypo- and hyper-salinity.
+Fucoids are able to compensate for changes in salinity by adjusting internal ion concentrations.
+However, this will occur at a cost, reducing the photosynthetic rate and hence affecting the growth rate of the seaweed.
+Growth rates for Fucus serratus are maximal at a salinity of 20 psu with the critical limit for recruitment set at 7 psu (Malm et al., 2001).
+Sufficient salinity is essential for successful fertilization and germination in Fucus (e.g. Brawley, 1992; Serrão et al., 1999).
 Malm et al. (2001) found that fertilization success in Fucus serratus decreased substantially with strongly reduced salinity.
-Indeed the study found that fertilisation success was 87% at 9 psu but declined to 5% at 6 psu (Malm et al., 2001).
-Reduced salinity does also affect dispersal by decreasing swimming performance of fucoid sperm (Serrão et al., 1996).
+Indeed the study found that fertilization success was 87% at 9 psu but declined to 5% at 6 psu (Malm et al., 2001).
+Reduced salinity also affects dispersal by decreasing the swimming performance of fucoid sperm (Serrão et al., 1996).
 Sensitivity assessment.
-Fucus serratus, commonly inhabit narrow fjords where salinity can vary widely along a spatial (kms) and/or temporal (hours to daily) scale.
+Fucus serratus commonly inhabits narrow fjords where salinity can vary widely along a spatial (km) and/or temporal (hours to daily) scale.
 A reduction in salinity at the level benchmark (e.g. from 'Full' to 'Reduced' for one year) could have beneficial effects on Fucus serratus as growth rates are maximal below full saline conditions.
 Other characterizing species associated with this biotope are also likely to be tolerant of a reduction in salinity.
 Resistance and resilience are therefore both assessed as 'High' (no impacts to recover from).
-The biotope group is 'Not Sensitive' to a decrease in salinity at the pressure benchmark.
+The biotope is assessed as 'Not Sensitive' to a decrease in salinity at the pressure benchmark.
 Water flow (tidal current) changes (local)